weraseemann/statistics-app/README.md

+# Deployed version
+The statistics-app is available on https://statistics-app-ivory.vercel.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.